iGitScor/igitscor.github.io/_posts/2016-06-08-how-to-migrate-front-technologies.md

 ## Template migration

 First of all migrations, the template was the first thing to migrate.
-Even if the two environments are coded in Twig, the principal problem was the css framework change.
+Even if the two environments are coded in Twig, the principal problem was the CSS framework change.
 Even if the grid is the same component (the bootstrap one), some utility classes are different.

 ## Style migration

-The second big impact was the change of preprocessor.
+The second big impact was the change of the preprocessor.
 I use SCSS which is compiled with node-sass, the compilation will be described later in the webpack part.
 In the submodule, all the style is written in less.

 ### The new project architecture